 Cast Iron Apple Spice Skillet Cake is the perfect fall dessert!
-It’s quick and easy to make, needing only five ingredients, including a box of cake mix.
-This cake is baked in a cast iron skillet for an extra rustic touch and fun way to serve your dessert.
+It's quick and easy to make, needing only five ingredients, including a box of cake mix.
+This cake is baked in a cast iron skillet for an extra rustic touch and a fun way to serve your dessert.

-A few years ago, my mom threw me a fall themed baby shower.
-At the party, we served a lot of fall favorites including one of the easiest recipes?ever for apple spice cupcakes.
+A few years ago, my mom threw me a fall-themed baby shower.
+At the party, we served a lot of fall favorites including one of the easiest recipes ever for apple spice cupcakes.
 It was a recipe we came up with on a whim and we were lucky it worked!

-This cast iron apple spice skillet cake was a natural choice for a quick after dinner dessert.
-It’s also super easy to make and share when having friends over or even for a party.
+This cast iron apple spice skillet cake was a natural choice for a quick after-dinner dessert.
+It's also super easy to make and share when having friends over or even for a party.
 Presenting a cake in a skillet will take people by surprise and make for a fun conversation topic for a while.

-When I was making this recipe, I made a last minute decision to take an idea from the pineapple upside down skillet cake and put brown sugar and butter on the bottom of the pan.
+When I was making this recipe, I made a last-minute decision to take an idea from the pineapple upside-down skillet cake and put brown sugar and butter on the bottom of the pan.
 It ended up being an incredible experiment that worked.
-Now I’ll request brown sugar bottoms on all of my cakes in the future 😉
+Now I'll request brown sugar bottoms on all of my cakes in the future 😉

 How do you make a cake in a cast iron skillet?

 You make a cake in cast iron just like a regular cake!
 Mix up the cake mix according to instructions, pour into a pan, and bake at 350ºF for 25 minutes or until the cake is golden brown.

 How do you clean a cast iron skillet?